mienaikoe/ziyu/Chapters/3-6-Chapter20.md

   Through her gesticulations trying get the oil off of her body, she saw a flash of firelight and then a shuffling of feet.
 The lantern moved away from her and seemed to cast confusing shadows across the room.
 Melna was so focused on her burns that she barely noticed when the lantern fell and a fire engulfed a crate on the other side of the room.

   A blanket fell on her suddenly and a pair of hands smothered the fire on her body.
 She cried out again from the sting of the pressure, but the blanket came off quickly after and the fire had been put out.
-She looked up, relieved from not feeling the fire anymore, and saw the massive fire roaring behind two familiar eyes, not blue and reflecting her bare body.
+She looked up, relieved from not feeling the fire anymore, and saw the massive fire roaring behind two familiar eyes, there were no longer blue.

+  "You can see," Melna said confusedly.

-  "We don't have much time," she said as she was untying the binds around Melna's arms.
-"We need to get out of here."
+  "We don't have much time," the woman said as she was untying the binds around Melna's arms.
+"We need to get out of here before the fire alarms the crew."

   Melna's hands were free and she immediately lifted herself up and screamed in pain at the movement of her skin.
 Smoke from the wooden crate was beginning to fill the air and warn them that they had little time.
 The woman untied Melna's ankles from the post and helped her to stand up.
 She glanced back at the fire and didn't see Ramne anywhere, but had no time to ask qustions.
 Hastily, they climbed the stairs as quickly as they could and opened the door to clear chilly air and the dimmest light of Ara to guide them.
-Glass lanterns were hung where the crew had staked their claims on the deck, showing them the places they should stay away.
+Glass lanterns were hung where the crew had staked their claims on the deck.
 Melna looked further toward Ara and saw the shape of the land at a distance she deemed swimmable but only just.

   "We could swim but we might freeze to death," said Melna.

-  "There's no other way," she said.
+  "It's the only way," she said.
+"There are no boats here."

   They snuck quietly to the side of the boat and looked down into the dark water below.

   "Do you have the strength?"
 Melna asked her.

-  "I am not afraid to die," she said with conviction as she lifted herself onto the railing, "But I am afraid to live here any longer."
+  "I am not afraid to die," she said with conviction as she lifted herself onto the railing, "I am afraid to stay here."

   Melna nodded again and lifted herself onto the railing as well, imagining for a second the pain she would feel with salt on her wounds.
 A shout came from behind them saying "Stop!"
-It was Shinna but thi was too far from them to do anything.
-Melna at once said "GO!" and the woman jumped into the ocean while Melna faced Shinna.
+It was Shinna but thi was too to stop them.
+Melna turned to the woman and in a moment, passed the pendant to her and said, "Don't wait for me.
+Find Laen once you reach land.
+Now GO!" and the woman jumped into the ocean while Melna faced Shinna.

   "There's no escape.
 We'll only go after you again," Shinna yelled.
 Thi was standing a step away from her.
-Melna looked back to the woman who was yelling at Melna to jump in, but Melna knew that would only be more troublesome for her.
-Melna called out to her "GO!
-Find Laen," and she did not waste her time.
-Melna got off of the railing and turned to face Shinna, who was visibly horrified to see her scars.
+Melna looked back to the woman, waiting in the water, and she was tempted to jump in after her.
+But Melna knew that would only be more troublesome for the both of them.
+She waited until she saw the woman start to swim off toward land and then let herself down off of the railing and turned to face Shinna, who was visibly horrified to see her scars.

   "I thought I could trust you Shinna," Melna said.
-"Then you left me with a monster like Ramne."
+"You were planning to sell me for ransom all along."

   Thi hesitated with a half a tear stuck in each eye.
 "We all need something."